parlough/site-www/src/_tutorials/server/fetch-data.md

 }
 ```

+There are many other status codes besides **200**
+and your app may want to handle them differently.
+To learn more about what different status codes mean,
+see [HTTP response status codes][] on mdn web docs.

 If the endpoint you are requesting from requires more information,
 such as authentication or user-agent information,
 it often requires you to include [HTTP headers][headers].